Chapter 10: Presentation

 Presentation and disclosure of the remaining performance obligations on cancellable contracts – example

-Company A enters a two-year agreement with Customer B to provide a right-to-use license of intellectual property (IP) and post-contract customer support (PCS) in exchange for a prepaid fixed fee of CU2,400.
-Customer B has the right to terminate the contract for convenience after the first month, receiving a pro rata refund of prepaid fees.
-For instance, if Customer B ends the agreement at the end of month 1, they lose access to the IP but receive a refund of CU2,300.
-Due to this termination provision, the contract is treated as a one-month term license (and PCS), with optional monthly renewals priced at CU100.
-If Customer B renews the license, the obligation extends by one month, and Company A provides an additional one-month term license and one month of PCS.For disclosure purposes under IFRS 15, Company A considers the contract term to be one month, despite the stated two-year term.
-This is because only the first month is legally enforceable, given Customer B’s right to terminate without penalty.
-As the contract’s expected duration is one year or less, Company A can opt not to disclose remaining performance obligations.
-Alternatively, if the practical expedient isn’t used, disclosure would be limited to the remaining one-month obligation to provide PCS.
+Company A enters into a two-year agreement to provide a right-to-use licence of intellectual property (IP) and post-contract customer support (PCS) during the contract term to Customer B in exchange for a fixed fee of CU2,400, which is prepaid by Customer B at contract inception.
+Customer B can terminate the contract for convenience at any time after the first month in exchange for a pro rata refund of its prepaid consideration.
+For example, if Customer B terminates the agreement at the end of month 1, Customer B would no longer be able to use the IP but would receive a refund of CU2,300.
+As a result of the cancellation provision, the contract is accounted for as a one-month term licence (and PCS) with optional monthly renewals each priced at CU100.
+If, and when, Customer B renews the licence (by not terminating after the first month), the licence and PCS obligation are extended by one month.
+Upon renewal, Company A transfers an additional one-month term licence to Customer B and is obligated to provide one month of PCS.

 Example